kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

 - 🏆 I built another small wall and installed a door to our utility room
 - 🏆 I designed Cassie's new sewing/craft room
 - 🏆 I did some mockups for a future main floor renovation
+- 🏆 We planted a tree in the front yard

 ### Reflection on accomplishments